Emiesce/volumerender-python/README.md

 ## Data Preparation

-The volume rendering scripts requires `datacube.hdf5` file as input.
+The volume rendering scripts requires the `datacube.hdf5` file to be able to execute.

 ## Performance Profiling